fantasyland/static-land/README.md

 ## Utils

-We also have `static-land` package on NPM that provides some useful utilities (not much at the moment).
+We also have `static-land` package on NPM that provides some useful utilities (not many at the moment).

 * [API reference](docs/API.md)